abhikumar427/mongodb/README.md

 You can use this line to add all packages you need :+1: :
 > _npm install express ejs body-parser request path child_process fs mongodb

 To use this application you should install mongodb server.
-You can download it from  link: http://www.mongodb.org/downloads/ [Mongo DB]
+You can download it from  link: http://www.mongodb.org/downloads

 ##Steps to use it